The European Union’s Fourth Anti-Money Laundering Directive came into force on 26th June 2017.

 VinciWorks provides online training on anti-money laundering that is compliant with the Fourth Directive.
 Our course explains what money laundering is and raises awareness.
 By taking the training, users will learn to recognise transactions or activities which may be related to money laundering or terrorist financing through real life application of anti-money laundering procedures.

 Note: As of April 2017, all VinciWorks’ anti-money laundering courses have been updated to reflect the Fourth Directive.
-You can learn more about VinciWorks’ online training suite, which includes our lest release, AML: Know Your Risk and demo a course for free here.
+You can learn more about VinciWorks’ online training suite, which includes our latest release, AML: Know Your Risk and demo the course for free here.
 We have also created an anti-money laundering resource page that is fully compliant with the Fourth Directive.
 The page includes on-demand webinars, policy templates, guides and more to help organisations comply with the latest money laundering regulations.